-- a.
-A justification for the requested funding for the Project.
-(500 word limit) - b.
-A Project Budget, which should include the following: - a breakdown of expected expenses for the Project, including any overseas expenses; - · the total cost of the Project; - · the funding sought from ARENA; and - details and amounts of cash and In-Kind Contributions from the Applicant and all other sources.
+- 4.22 The Applicant should demonstrate merit against this criterion as follows: - a.
+A justification for the requested funding sought from ARENA for the Project. - b.
+A Project Budget, which should include the following: - i. a breakdown of expected expenses for the Project, including any overseas expenses; - ii. the total cost of the Project; - iii. the funding sought from ARENA; and - details and amounts of cash and In-Kind Contributions from the Applicant and all other sources.